-Speaking in Shepparton yesterday, Victorian Attorney-General Robert Clark has said it is up to the community to help stamp out bullying by reporting it to the authorities.By Riahn Smith
+Speaking in Shepparton yesterday, Victorian Attorney-General Robert Clark has said it is up to the community to help stamp out bullying by reporting it to the authorities.RIAHN SMITH November 24, 2012 4:58am

 Goulburn Valley residents have been urged to take a zero-tolerance approach to bullying as part of a Victoria-wide campaign to raise awareness of Brodie’s Law.

 The law, which made serious bullying a criminal offence punishable by up to 10 years in jail, was introduced almost 18 months ago after the suicide of Melbourne woman Brodie Panlock.

 The 19-year-old died in 2006 after experiencing ‘‘relentless physical and mental abuse’’ at her workplace.

 The campaign will see information about bullying and bullying laws distributed to more than 8000 schools, workplaces and police stations across Victoria.